 NOTE: The Naomi Higher Waist Leggings are made with Eucalyptus Tencel lyocell and not organic cotton.
 But Tencel lyocell is also an eco-friendly fabric!

-Synergy Organic Clothing produces sustainable and GOTS certified organic clothing.
-Synergy is a Certified B Corporation and produces its clothing in a Fair Trader Certified factory.
+WVN (formerly Synergy Organic Clothing) produces sustainable and GOTS certified organic clothing.
+Synergy is a Certified B Corporation and produces its clothing in a Fair Trade Certified factory.

 Indigo Luna is an Australian-based brand that makes ethically and sustainable yogawear, swimwear, and linen.